YakshMadhu/Project-1-Audio-Maze-Memory-Trainer-for-Visually-Impaired-People/README.md

 -Problem: What's the issue that I'm trying to solve?

--But why?: the impact the solution will have
+-But why?: the impact the solution will have.

--System architecture: how different parts of the system will interact to create a functional solution to the problem I'm addressing
+-System architecture: how different parts of the system will interact to create a functional solution to the problem I'm addressing.

 -Design decisions: the reason behind choosing certain approaches and how these choices were made during the development (the inner reflection of what was going on in my mind).